1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Most people pass gas as often as 20 times per day.
 It usually doesn't cause major symptoms, but it's not unusual to experience gas pain as:

-Gas pain may be uncomfortable, and passing gas is certainly embarrassing, but it’s not usually not anything to worry about medically.
+Gas pain may be uncomfortable, and passing gas is certainly embarrassing, but it's usually not anything to worry about medically.

 About gallstones